Eyelid Surgery (Blepharoplasty) London

 What is Blepharoplasty?

 Blepharoplasty is a type of cosmetic eyelid surgery, which is also known as eyelid surgery, eye bag surgery or an eyelid lift, is a surgical procedure that improves the appearance of the eyelids.
-It can rejuvenate puffy, sagging, drooping or tired-looking eyes by tightening muscles and tissue or removing excess fat and skin from the upper and/or lower eyelids.
+Eye bag surgery can rejuvenate puffy, sagging, drooping or tired-looking eyes by tightening muscles and tissue or removing excess fat and skin from the upper and/or lower eyelids.
 The eyelid, because its skin is much thinner than that in other parts of the face, is often one of the first facial areas to exhibit signs of aging.
-Blepharoplasty is one of the most commonly performed facial cosmetic surgery procedures.
+Blepharoplasty ( eye bag surgery) is one of the most commonly performed facial cosmetic surgery procedures.
 The popularity of cosmetic eyelid surgery procedure reflects the importance of the eyes in perfecting overall appearance.

 Why Consider Having a Blepharoplasty?